 For the first 20-odd mi (32 km) south from Hannibal, the GRR ascends and descends the densely wooded tops of bluffs, pausing at scenic turnouts for views across the Mississippi Valley, here many miles wide.
 In October, the upland forests are blazing with fall color that compares with any outside New England, and if you roll down the windows or stop to stretch your legs during the summer, listen for the omnipresent buzz of cicadas in the tangled undergrowth.

 Another icon of the lower Mississippi, one that has extended its range north, like the cicadas (and the fire ant), is the huge and pungent chemical plant on the south side of the town of Louisiana (pop.
-3,300); ironically, considering current concerns about energy supplies, this plant was originally constructed by the U.S. Army in the 1940s to create synthetic alternatives to fossil fuels.
-The town itself, like a Hannibal without Mark Twain, has one of the Midwest’s most intact Victorian-era streetscapes, full of 125-year-old brick cottages and warehouses, but looks like it has just about lost the battle against extinction.
+3,253), originally constructed in the 1940s to create synthetic alternatives to fossil fuels.
+The town itself has one of the Midwest’s most intact Victorian-era streetscapes, full of 125-year-old brick cottages and warehouses, but looks like it has just about lost the battle against extinction.